+Unfortunately, simply possessing top-notch clinical skills isn’t typically enough to grow a practice.
 A famous aphorism, attributed to a book published in 1928 by author John A. Shedd, goes, “A ship in harbor is safe, but that’s not what ships are for.”
-Never has there been a better metaphor for the clash of principles inherent in the private practice of medicine.
+Never has there been a better metaphor for the practice of medicine.

 Healthcare providers are trained….no, indoctrinated not to take chances in practicing their profession.
 There’s a good reason.
-History is full of snake-oil remedies that not only didn’t cure anything but made people sicker or killed them.
+History is full of snake-oil remedies that not only didn’t cure anything but made people sicker.